arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 ## When to use upcasting?

-If you are using event sourcing, it is not recommended that you delete events.
-Events are immutable and should be left as they were.
-It makes a lot of sense.
+If you are using event sourcing, **it is not recommended that you delete events**.
+Events are **immutable** and should be left as they were.
+This makes a lot of sense.
 It makes the application more reliable.
 It's good for auditing.

-I used to deal with bugs in the aggregate stream in a different way.
-I would rewrite streams and only apply the events that should be that should be kept.
-However, this strategy has a few drawbacks.
-It is harder to see the whole picture.
-The events are not deleted, but they are no longer in the stream.
-It makes it harder to see what happened in the past for for certain aggregates.
+Alternatively, if you know the event shouldn't be in the stream, you could rewrite the stream and only include the events that should be there.
+In this case, it felt unnecessary.
+The event was valid, it was just duplicated.

-It's good to learn multiple strategies and know when to use them.
+It's good to learn different strategies and know when to use them.
 In this case, upcasting seemed to be the best solution.